Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 Time spent: 25 minutes building the string, 45 minutes reviewing.
 70 minutes total.

 Candidates missed: A backend engineer who "architected the company's real-time analytics pipeline on Kubernetes" and "grew the platform team from 2 to 9."
 Strong match — but no keywords triggered.
+Also missed: a senior engineer who described her cloud experience as "provisioned and operated multi-region infrastructure" without using the vendor brand names AWS/GCP/Azure explicitly.

 The Semantic Approach